-The PAWSitive Connections Lab, in conjunction with the Office of One Health and Wellness, led by Dr. Colleen Anne Dell, offers various services to the community as a part of it's research program.
+The PAWSitive Connections Lab, in conjunction with the Office of One Health and Wellness led by Dr. Colleen Anne Dell, offers various services to the community as a part of it's research program.
 There are currently seven initiatives being offered and all focus on the development of PAWSitive Canine Connections!
 These range from community programming through to on-line training courses.

-Check them out below and have a look around the website to see more of what our team does!
+Check them out below and have a look around this website to learn more!

 The goal of this visiting therapy dog program is to offer participants feelings of comfort/love and support on the USask campus.
 The program was initiated in 2015 by Dr. Colleen Dell in collaboration with campus Peer Health and St. John Ambulance.
 During the COVID-19 pandemic the program moved to on-line visiting and offering in-person support at vaccination clinics.

-Dr. Dell and her office work closely with the St. John Ambulance Therapy Dog program doing research, including a study on therapy dogs visiting patients in a hospital Emergency Department.
+Dr. Dell and her office work closely with the St. John Ambulance Therapy Dog program doing research, including studies on therapy dogs visiting patients in a hospital Emergency Department.
 Dr. Dell is a Therapy Dog handler.
 Are you interested in becoming a Therapy Dog team?
-If yes, watch the test and training video to learn more.
+If yes, get familiar with the test and training video to learn more.

-In partnership with the St. John Ambulance Therapy Dog Program (SK), Dr. Dell's office also developed a full day online training course for therapy dog handlers and released it on Nov 3, 2022 on global One Health Day!
+In partnership with the St. John Ambulance Therapy Dog Program (SK), Dr. Dell's office has developed a full day online training course for therapy dog handlers and released it on Nov 3, 2022 on global One Health Day!
 It if free to the public!

 Dr. Dell is working on exploratory patient-oriented projects in the area of chronic obstructive pulmonary disease (COPD), with Dr. Erica Penz, a member of the Saskatchewan Respiratory Research Centre.
 They are exploring the benefits of therapy and companion animals in the health and well-being of patients diagnosed with COPD.
 Based on what they have learned to date, they are teaming up with the community to develop and evaluate a therapy dog intervention for COPD patients.